 Each location features a mural celebrating the 150th anniversary of Canada’s Confederation in 2017 painted by renowned local mural artist Nicole Belanger.

 The opposite walls feature community inspired murals painted by local artists.
-Both pieces were designed in consultation with the local community where they are situated.

 Location: Carling Avenue at Highway 417 Underpass Mural Title: Felled Artist Group: Adam Cutts, Patrick Thompson and Alexa Hatanaka